anushkumar13/Low-Level-Design/05_Structural_Design_Pattern/02_Decorator_Design_Pattern.md

 CheeseMushroomOlivePizza {}
 ```

-➡️ This leads to **class explosion**!
-100 toppings = 1000s of combinations = 1000s of classes ❌
+It results in a class explosion.
+With 100 toppings, we may end up needing thousands of classes.

-### ✅ Solution: Use Decorator Pattern
+### Solution: Use Decorator Pattern

-The Decorator Pattern allows you to add features to objects **dynamically** at runtime without altering the existing class structure.
+The Decorator Pattern allows features to be added to objects dynamically at runtime without altering the class structure.

----

 ### Step 1: Base Interface